Road Fund

 In September of 2021, fund-raising efforts for a major overhaul of the dirt road resulted in more than $24,000 in contributions from 80 households, an amazing demonstration of community generosity.
 While only minimal maintenance was performed in early 2022, the new road has performed better than we could have expected, shedding storm water well and avoiding most of the usual horrors of mud season.

 By the fall of 2022, wear and tear from the high-traffic part of the year required re-grading of the road, and this was undertaken again in spring of 2023 after snow plowing cut away most of the road's crown.
+We re-graded the road in June 2024, with the remainder of the funds in our account.
 Going forward, it appears it will be necessary to continue these re-gradings in early December and late May to maintain the road's performance.
 Then periodically, we'll need to replenish local sections of the road with more gravel where heavy rains or heavy snow plowing continue to degrade the surface.

 Based on experience with our current contractor, we'll need to raise approximately $6,000 per year to cover the cost of maintenance necessary to keep the road in acceptable driving condition.
 To establish a place in the contractor's schedule, we need to have money in the checking account by the end of October for a re-grading contract in December.
 A single contribution each year will avoid the uncertainties in planning and avoid a twice-a-year request.

-Any and and all contributions are welcome and gratefully accepted.
+Any and all contributions are welcome and gratefully accepted.

 Keep in mind that our financial contributions—and the volunteer help of our neighbors—are the only ways the dirt part of Grand Marsh Bay Road stays passable year ’round.
 We can't contract for services beyond the limit of the bank account!